Localization in Asia: How Spotify Conquered 6 Challenging Markets (Includes Japan Pre-Launch Case Study)

 Spotify has remained tight-lipped about whether it will try to take on China’s massive market, and the 99% pirated music proliferation that comes with it.
 For now, the company’s focus remains on its initial launch markets, but who knows?
 Maybe we’ll see a different headline in Chinese in a few years’ time…

 Interested in applying Spotify’s strategies in your own expansion into new markets?
-Go global by starting with the basics: check out our strategic Beginner’s Guide to Minimum Viable Localization (MVL) today:
+Get started with our free Essential Guide to App Localization (click below to download):